hoffstadt/DearPyGui/README.md

 - [Feature Tracker](https://github.com/hoffstadt/DearPyGui/projects/5) all proposed new features.
 - [Bug Tracker](https://github.com/hoffstadt/DearPyGui/projects/1) current bugs and issues.
 - Internal Documentation: Run the `show_documentation` command from within the library to view a reference guide.
-- Complete Demo: You can also view a mostly complete showcase of _Dear PyGui_ by running:
+- Complete Demo: You can also view a mostly complete showcase of _Dear PyGui_ by running (0.8.x):
 ```python
 import dearpygui.dearpygui as dpg
 from dearpygui.demo import show_demo